openssl/openssl/README-FIPS.md

 If you configured OpenSSL to be installed to a different location, the paths will vary accordingly.
-In the rare case that you need to install the fipsmodule.cnf to non-standard location, you can execute the `openssl fipsinstall` command manually.
+In the rare case that you need to install the fipsmodule.cnf to a non-standard location, you can execute the `openssl fipsinstall` command manually.

 Installing the FIPS provider and using it with the latest release
 =================================================================